shirok/Gauche-makiki/README.md

 #### Roll your own reader

-If you need to handle request body specially (for example, if the client sends huge binary data, you don't want to read everyhing into memory), you can handle it by yourself.
+If you need to handle request body specially (for example, if the client sends huge binary data, you don't want to read everything into memory), you can handle it by yourself.
 When the handler is called, the request body is available to be read from `(request-iport req)`.
 Check the content-type header first, for it must specify the size of the request